 The only ingredient missing in the photo above is the Trader Joe’s frozen cauliflower gnocchi that you’ll pop in the microwave.
 If you don’t have access to Trader Joe’s, Green Giant made cauliflower gnocchi now.
 You can find it at Walmart, Target, HEB, or use their store locator.
 Though I’ll add I’ve not tried the Green Giant version.

 If you can’t find either cauliflower gnocchi product, use the real deal.
-Or you could even use another pasta and throw in a few extra vegetables like in my Italian sausage pasta bake.
+Or you could even use another pasta and throw in a few extra vegetables like in my Italian sausage pasta bake or creamy ground turkey and broccoli pasta.

 Step 2: Brown sliced chicken sausage and mushrooms in a nonstick skillet.